2022 Charlotte 49ers football team

-Previous Season

-Charlotte finished the 2021 season 5–7, 3–5 in CUSA play to finish 6th in the East Division.
-On October 21, 2021, Charlotte accepted an invitation to join the American Athletic Conference (AAC) and will become a full-member on July 1, 2023.
-2022 was the 49ers' final season as members of Conference USA.

-Coaching Staff
+Coaching staff

-On February 14 tight ends coach Joe Cox left to take the same position at Alabama.
+On February 14, tight ends coach Joe Cox left to take the same position at Alabama.
 On February 16 Healy announced the hiring of Greg Brown as co-defensive coordinator and Kap Dede as secondary coach.
 At the same time grad assistant Tyler Chadwick was promoted to tight ends coach.
 Assistant head coach and co-defensive coordinator Marcus West departed the program on February 24 to become the NFL's Buffalo Bills assistant defensive line coach.
 On March 16 Brian Baker came on board to coach defensive line.
 On April 7 Cordae Hankton was named running backs coach.

 On October 23, following the 49ers' seventh loss of the season and loss of a chance to participate in a post-season bowl game, 4th year head coach Will Healy was relieved of his head coaching duties.
 Offensive line coach and former Central Connecticut head football coach Pete Rossomando was named interim head coach.

 On November 15, Michigan associate head coach Biff Poggi was named the 49ers' third head coach of the modern era.
 Rossomando finished out the season as interim head coach with a Senior Day win over Louisiana Tech.